TotoroPHD/twitch-redactle/README.md

 Based on Redactle by John Turner https://twitter.com/RedactleGame

+Just download the code as ZIP and unzip somewhere on your computer.
+Keep config.js and game.html at the same place.

 Simply add the game.html file in OBS as a browser source.

 Some stuff can be configured in the style.css file :